-Check out 8 ways to advertise to get more clients.
+Check out to get more clients.

 People tend to leave buying tickets for the last minute.
 This can be very stressful if you are running an event and trying to arrange payments and give numbers to the caterer or the venue.

 If you offer a limited number of early-bird tickets at a reduced price will create a sense of urgency.
 This will propel customers into buying their ticket while they can.

 You can also set a price increase schedule on your event page so people can see that the longer they wait to buy tickets, the more they will pay.

 Be strategic in how you use your Social Media channels before, during and after your event.